Plan Mode, Patterns, Feedback Loops and DSLs

 Patterns

 Patterns are like really, really important.
-If you want an LLM (especially Claude) to be maximally efficient in implementing something, reference a similar implementation in the codebase and the agent will fly.
+If you want an LLM to be maximally efficient in implementing something, reference a similar implementation in the codebase and the agent will fly.

-So write down your patterns, reference them across the codebase and what the agent produces will probably be much better, then when you let it run free.
+So write down your patterns, reference them across the codebase and what the agent produces will probably be much better, then when you let it run wild.

 Feedback loops

 The most important part is (automated) feedback loops.
 I think the internet has largely covered it, but I cannot overstate how important that is.
-Find a way for your coding agent to check its own work.
+Find a way for your coding agent to verify it’s own work.
 Of course that’s not possible in all cases, but where it is, it’s wild.

 Here are some ideas: